GsTYPO3/typo3-introduction/README.md

 DDEV Local has the great possibility to create [custom commands](https://ddev.readthedocs.io/en/stable/users/extend/custom-commands/).
-The features to change the TYPO3 Core version and reset the project are implemented with the help of the custom commands [typo3](.ddev/commands/host/typo3) and [reset](.ddev/commands/host/reset) which are simple bash scripts.
+The features to change the TYPO3 Core version and reset the project are implemented with the help of the custom command [reset](.ddev/commands/host/reset) which is simple bash script.

 ### DDEV's Configuration